Social Work BA (Hons)

 - the legal and policy context

 - models of social work intervention

 Through the active involvement of our Carer and User Group, we draw on the expertise of carers and those who use social work services.
-Their knowledge and experience informs many aspects of the course and you'll gain a greater understanding of their needs.
+Their knowledge and experience inform many aspects of the course and will help you gain a greater understanding of their needs.